 - Sales, Use and Consumer Tax Bond

-Miscellaneous Bonds: do not clearly fall into the License and Permit category but can be required by federal, state, county, or municipal government; political subdivisions, or other legal entities.
-These may be regulated or purely voluntary and provide a guarantee of compliance or financial assurance.
+These bonds do not clearly fall into the License and Permit Bonds category but may also be required by governmental bodies; political subdivisions, or other legal entities.
+In addition, these bonds may be purely one of several options to posting security and may simply be financial guarantees.
 Some of the most common Miscellaneous Bonds include:

 - Cable Pole Attachment Bond